The best ways to use Marriott points

 Best ways to use Marriott points

 You can buy gift cards, reserve rental cars and purchase merchandise with Marriott points.
 But don’t do it.
 You’ll get the absolute best value for your points by using them for free hotel stays or award flights.

 This is the reason most of us begin collecting hotel points — to stay for free at expensive, beautiful, exotic hotels that we wouldn’t be able to afford with cash.

-Always check the cash price of a hotel before you burn a ton of points, and read this post to better understand Marriott points value.
+Always check the cash price of a hotel before you burn a ton of points, and read this post to better understand the value of Marriott points.

 My favorite way to get the most value for my points is to stretch them by using them for “low category” hotels.
 For example, I stayed at a TownePlace Suites just west of Chicago for only 7,500 points per night.
-The room easily sells for over $90, so I received a solid value of 1.2 cents per point ($90/7,500 points).
+The room consistently sells for over $90, so I received a solid value of 1.2 cents per point ($90/7,500 points).

 Marriott gives you an incentive to burn your points at their hotels: When you book five consecutive nights with points, you’ll get the fifth night for free.
 For example, here’s the price of four nights at the AC Hotel Cincinnati at the Banks — a cost of 25,000 points per night.

 And here’s how much it costs to book the same hotel for five nights.
 As you can see, it’s the same price because you get the fifth night for free.

-This feature is especially handy if you’re staying at a high-rent hotel, like a Ritz-Carlton or St. Regis which can cost 85,000 points per night.
+This feature is especially handy if you’re staying at a high-priced hotel, like a Ritz-Carlton or St. Regis which can cost 85,000 points per night.
 I used this fifth-night-free perk to save 60,000 points on my recent trip to the St. Regis Maldives.

 Transfer points to airlines in increments of 60,000

 You can transfer Marriott points to 40+ airlines at a decent transfer ratio of 3:1 (unless otherwise specified below).

 |Aegean Airlines||Aeroflot||AeroMexico||Air Canada|